rkay26/InventromBolt/README.md

        3.BeautifulSoup does the task of entering the input and fetching the output.

-       4.Browser closes.

-       5.Prints the JSON in the terminal as desired.
+       4.Prints the JSON in the terminal as desired.